dotenvx/dotenvx/README.md

 ## Encryption

 > Add encryption to your `.env` files with a single command.
+Pass the `--encrypt` flag.

 ```sh
 $ dotenvx set HELLO World --encrypt